John Ward (trade unionist): First World War

 When the First World War broke out in 1914, Ward rejoined the Army, this time as a commissioned officer in the Middlesex Regiment.
 Using his connections in the labour movement, he recruited five labour battalions and in 1915 raised and became commanding officer of a pioneer battalion, the 25th Battalion, Middlesex Regiment (known as "The Navvies' Battalion" and later to become known as the "Diehards"), with the rank of lieutenant-colonel.
 He commanded the battalion in France for a short period, but was then ordered to the Far East.
 On the voyage, on 8 February 1917, the troopship Tyndareus hit a mine off the coast of South Africa.
 He acquitted himself extremely well in this incident, keeping his composure throughout as he organised the evacuation of his men in the lifeboats.
 The battalion later continued with its voyage, serving as garrison troops in Hong Kong and the Straits Settlements.

 Ward and his battalion were then sent to Siberia to support the White forces of Admiral Kolchak during the Russian Civil War.
 They were originally only intended for garrison duty, but soon found themselves in the field.
 Ward took his men from Vladivostok to Omsk, and effectively served as senior British officer in the region.
 He was instrumental in saving the lives of the Directorate of Five whom Kolchak replaced, but was on friendly terms with Kolchak throughout the period.
 His book about these events, With the Diehards in Siberia, was published in 1920, shortly after his return to England on 3 September 1919.
 He later became secretary of the Russian Relief and Reconstruction Fund, which helped those who had been victims of the Bolsheviks.
 He also became a vice-president of the British Legion and a trustee of Comrades of the Great War, another veterans' organisation founded in 1917.

 Ward was appointed Companion of the Order of St Michael and St George (CMG) in 1918 and Companion of the Order of the Bath (CB) in 1919.
-He also received the French Croix de Guerre (for the Battle of Kraevsky) and the Italian and Czechoslovakian equivalents, and was given the great honour of being made an ataman by his Cossack allies.
+He also received the French Croix de Guerre (for the Battle of Kraevsky) and the Italian and Czechoslovak equivalents, and was given the great honour of being made an ataman by his Cossack allies.